Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Fans of American musical theater spent much of 2013 celebrating the centennial of Yale’s most famous minstrel, Cole Porter, who graduated from Yale College in 1913.
 Artists as diverse as Thomas Hampton and U2 recorded his songs for the occasion, and such institutions as the Smithsonian, the Indiana Historical Society, and the U.S. Post Office have created their own special tributes.

-Conclusion
+Two Family Conclusion

 Tying the Vanderbilt family and Cole Porter into one Witness Post is a challenge.
 The connection of the two families does not have a consistent theme.
 The only through-line is Suite 31 Vanderbilt Hall.
 That’s where David Nierenberg and I fit in.
 We lived at Yale in an era that was gradually opening for gay and lesbian rights.
-Cole Porter must have had his challenges hiding his sexual preferences while at Yale.
+Cole Porter must have had his challenges hiding his sexual preferences, while at Yale.
 It has always been tough.
 Our Dean, Eva Balogh, was living in the Morse Tower with the College’s former Dean, Brenda Jubin — two brilliant Yale professors.
 They have their own stories of scholarship and prejudice that may have been ingrained in higher education and society in that era.
-Porter was finding his way as a gay man before during and after World War I; how much more challenging might that life have been for him and Linda Lee Thomas in post-Depression New York!
+Porter was finding his way as a gay man before, during and after World War I; how much more challenging might that life have been for him and Linda Lee Thomas in post-Depression New York!

-Cornelius Vanderbilt was not a Yale graduate, his only connection was through his great-grandchildren.
-He had other colleges in his sights, one even adopted his nickname as their mascot, The Commodores.
-Central University (Nashville, Tennessee) received a gift of $1 Million from Vanderbilt who designated it toward the school’s endowment.
+Central University (Nashville, Tennessee) received a gift of $1 Million from Vanderbilt, who designated his dollars toward the school’s endowment.
 The year was 1877.
-Vanderbilt gave his gift in the hopes that his financial support would amplify the greater work of the university to help the South heal the sectional wounds inflicted by the Civil War.
-Vanderbilt knew in his bones the trauma and bloodshed of war and he put his money where his mouth was.
+Vanderbilt gave his gift in the hopes that his financial support would amplify the greater work of the university to help the deep South heal from the sectional wounds inflicted by the Civil War.
+Vanderbilt knew in his bones of the trauma and bloodshed of war and he put his money where his mouth was.
 The Commodore died shortly after the gift was received.
-The school trustees renamed the University in his honor.
+The school trustees renamed Central U. to Vanderbilt University in his honor.

-For now this Witness Post, above all, is a thank you note to Dean Eva Balogh for having the vision to put us in Suite 31 Vanderbilt Hall.
+For now this Witness Post, above all, is a thank you note to Dean Eva Balogh for having the generosity to put us in Suite 31 Vanderbilt Hall.
 Many years later, David Nierenberg and his wife, Patricia, honored me as the Godfather of their son, Jacob.
-Years later David invited me to serve as a business partner in his financial firm on the West Coast.
+Years later still David invited me to serve as a business partner in his financial firm on the West Coast.
 Dean Balogh changed the trajectory of my life and for that I am eternally grateful.

 Laurie Hooper, Henry Hooper, David Nierenberg at Henry’s wedding in 1984